Healthy eating for adults

 Try to choose lower fat varieties such as semi-skimmed or skimmed milk, cottage cheese, Edam cheese and half fat cheddars.
 Milk in sauces and milk puddings are a great way to help you get enough calcium.
 Semi-skimmed and skimmed milks contain just as much calcium as whole milk.

-When buying dairy alternatives, go for unsweetened, calcium-fortified varieties.
+When buying dairy alternatives, such as almond or soy, go for unsweetened, calcium-fortified varieties.

 Beans, pulses, fish, eggs and other proteins

 Beans, peas and lentils are good alternatives to meat because they’re naturally very low in fat, and they’re high in fibre, protein, vitamins and minerals.
-Other vegetable-based sources of protein include tofu, bean curd and mycoprotein all of which are widely available in most major supermarkets.
+Other vegetable-based sources of protein and meat substitutes all of which are widely available in most major supermarkets.

 Eggs are a convenient alternative to meat and are extremely versatile.
 They can be scrambled, boiled, poached or made into an omelette.

 Adults are recommended to eat two portions of fish a week, one of which should be oily.
 Tinned fish, such as salmon, mackerel and pilchards contain lots of omega 3 fatty acids and are good for heart health.

 Meat is a good source of protein, vitamin B12 and iron.
 A diet rich in iron will help prevent iron-deficiency anaemia.

-Processed meats and chicken products should be limited as they tend to be high in fat and salt and lower in iron.
+Processed meats and chicken products should be limited as they are high in fat and salt and lower in iron.
 If using processed meat products such as chicken nuggets or burgers, grill or bake on a rack rather than frying.

 Foods high in fat, salt and sugars